jamesyang-kpmg-nz/legendary-octo-rotary-phone/README.md

-# Welcome to the exercise on publishing packages!
+# Welcome to the exercise on publishing packages

 This exercise checks your ability to publish to a GitHub Packages registry.
 It is automatically graded via a workflow once you have completed the instructions.